d12/crux-app-docs/docs/documentation-for-gym-staff/getting-your-gym-started-with-crux.md

 1. **Hang posters**: The morning of your first day, hang posters in your gym.
 There should be a poster near the front desk and one near your spray if you have one.
 Crux will mail you posters, or you can print them yourself if you prefer.
 2. **Put out stickers**: We'll also mail you a bundle of stickers to hand out to climbers.
 This gets people excited and helps spread the word.
 You can place these in a pile at the front desk.
 3. **Announce on social media**: Post about Crux on your social media channels.
-We can provide you with some images to use.
+You can find our logos, images, and QR codes here: [Crux Creative Assets](https://drive.google.com/drive/u/0/folders/1Opfo40ceL-2rQ98L8CWc5F4BQouUiLFu)